Rick Rude: Personal life

-In 1976, Rood married his love interest, Cheryl Holler.
+In 1976, Rude married his love interest, Cheryl Holler.
 The couple later divorced in 1982.
-Rood married his second wife Michelle in 1988, and the couple remained together until his death in 1999.
+Rude married his second wife Michelle in 1988, and the couple remained together until his death in 1999.
 They had three children together, Richard Jr., Merissa, and Colton.
 His younger son, Colton, died on September 3, 2016, in a motorcycle accident in Rome, Georgia, at the age of 19.

-Bret Hart has stated that in spite of the "Ravishing One" persona, Rude was a devoted family man who never took his wedding ring off even during matches, but instead covered it up with tape.
+Bret Hart has claimed that despite his womanizing character, "Ravishing One" persona, Rude was a devoted family man who never took his wedding ring off even during matches, but instead covered it up with tape.This is a claim made in error as video footage of Rude competing shows.

 Death

 Rude was found unconscious by his wife and died on the morning of April 20, 1999, at the age of 40 when he suffered from heart failure.
 An autopsy report showed he died from an overdose of "mixed medications".
 At the time of his death, Rude was in training for a return to the ring.
-The effects of gamma-hydroxybutyrate, a narcolepsy prevention drug, may have contributed to his death.
+The effects of gamma-hydroxybutyrate (GHB), a narcolepsy prevention drug, may have contributed to his death.